This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Elaborate temples, wooden-stilted homes and concrete mansions bordered by high fences and jungled gardens were flanked by corrugated iron shacks.
+Elaborate temples, wooden homes on stilts, and concrete mansions bordered by high fences and jungled gardens were flanked by corrugated iron shacks.

-Judging by the amount of catfish we saw scrambling over each other for a morsel of bread that was being thrown at them at the docking pier for the klong tour, they are not aware of this safe haven yet.
+Judging by the amount of catfish we saw scrambling over each other for a morsel of bread that was being thrown at them at the docking pier for the klong tour, they are well aware of this safe haven!

-Originally an old Thai home, the elderly owner could no longer afford the upkeep on the property and sold the house to the local, not-for-profit Art Society who has now preserved it.
+Originally it was an old Thai home, but the elderly owner could no longer afford the upkeep on the property and sold the house to the local, not-for-profit Art Society which has now preserved it.

 The wooden shack sits on the edge of a peaceful stretch of water.
-There is something to look at everywhere you turn, sculptures, statues, face masks, puppets, and paintings.
+There’s something to look at everywhere you turn, sculptures, statues, face masks, puppets, and paintings.

-In the middle of the house, a small courtyard was filled with the cackles and excitement of young children on a school trip sitting in anticipation for the puppet show that was about to start.
+In the middle of the house, a small courtyard infront of a stupa was filled with the cackles and excitement of young children on a school trip sitting in anticipation of the puppet show that was about to start.

 We sat and watched as three men dressed in black and wearing masks performed a dancing puppet musical rendition of Ramayana Gods, their sharp, jerky movements and stomping feet making them an extension of the little wooden puppet Gods.

 There was not a movement or sound heard from the children.
-The audience were mesmerized, more so the group of travel writing photographers sticking their lenses into the crowds to catch a shot of the dancing puppets and puppeteers.
+The audience was mesmerized, more so by the group of travel writing photographers sticking their lenses into the crowds to catch a shot of the dancing puppets and puppeteers.

 The ice coffee was my first coffee in Thailand and from then I was hooked.